TranPhucVinh/Cplusplus/Introduction/Data type/Base number system.md

         dec_number = dec_number/2;
     }

-    // As we are forming the the binary string by appending, so we need to reverse it reverse(binary_string.begin(), binary_string.end());
+    // As we are forming the binary string by appending, so we need to reverse it reverse(binary_string.begin(), binary_string.end());
     return binary_string;
 }